AlePV/Disease-Target-Tracker/README.md

 - T1: Score 1.0, the target has approved compounds or phase 4 of development for indicated disease.
 - T2: Score 0.7, the target has compounds under clinical trials or phases 1 to 3 of development for indicated disease.
 - T3: Score 0.4, the target has compounds under preclinical investigations or phase 0 of development for indicated disease.
-- T4: Score 0.1, the target has interactions with targets T1, T2 or T3.
+- T4: Score 0.1, the target has interactions with T1, T2 or T3 targets related to the disease.
+T4 targets also have an aditional conectivty score associated to how strong is their connection to the disease related targets.

-**Note:** Some targets can have multiple target classifications.
+**Note:** Some targets could have multiple target classifications at the same time.

-Finally the workflow provides protein-protein networks and lists of targets with their classifications for the indicated disease.
+The workflow provides as results two protein-protein networks and lists of targets with their classifications and scores for the indicated disease.

 ## Requirements ##
 **This workflow has been programed to be used on <ins>Linux OS</ins>, no other OS where tested**
 - MySQL database service.
 [MySQL website and manual](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
 - Last ChEMBL MySQL database.
-[ChEBML databases](https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/).
+[ChEBML databases](https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/releases/chembl_31/).
 - "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from TTD.
 [TTD full data downloads](http://db.idrblab.net/ttd/full-data-download).
 - Associated targets for a disease of choice on TSV format from Open Targets Platform.
 [Open Target Platform website](https://platform.opentargets.org/).
 - Knime Analytics platform version 4.6.3 or higher.
 [Download Knime](https://www.knime.com/knime-analytics-platform).